ghsmith/stuff/README.md

 In my role as Director of Pathology Informatics I have unrestricted SQL access to a number of EHC’s databases including:

-[a] our Operational Data Store – a replicated Cerner Millennium schema that includes our clinical pathology LIS and blood bank information system that is analogous to Epic Clarity,
+[a] our Operational Data Store – a replicated Cerner Millennium schema that includes our PowerChart EMR, clinical pathology LIS and blood bank information system that is analogous to Epic Clarity,

-[b] our Clinical Data Warehouse – a dimensional schema backing our Microstrategy BI tool that is analogous to Epic Caboodle, and
+[b] our Clinical Data Warehouse – a dimensional schema backing our Microstrategy BI tool that is analogous to Epic Caboodle and

 [c] Cerner CoPathPlus – our anatomic pathology LIS which will be replaced with Epic Beaker AP.